Association football tactics: The zone defence

-In zone defence, second and third defenders and midfielders are organised in two lines, in the transversal direction of the field, constituting a defender line and a midfielder line, the midfield line working as a "second shield" of the defence.
-The lines should be fairly possible, though the first defender and in some cases the second defender may rush out to pressure the opponent with the ball.
-A straight line of defenders may prevent spaces behind some of them because of the offside rule.
-Also, some opponents, for example those moving into dangerous space, may temporarily need to be man-marked.
-The number of players in the defender and midfielder lines is given by the football formations in play.
-Some formations use midfield anchors to stop attacks between the two lines.
+In zone defence, second and third defenders and midfielders are organised in two lines in the transversal direction of the field: the defender and midfielder lines.
+These lines support each other in attempting to prevent attacking movement in the space in front of or between them, and a straight line of defenders can also prevent the opponent from exploiting space behind them through use of the offside rule.
+The number of players in the defender and midfielder lines is generally determined by the team's chosen formation, with formations also employing midfield anchors to prevent attacks between the two lines.

 The man-to-man defence

-In man-to-man defence, a single defender follows their opponent wherever they go.
-Extremely tight marking can be achieved in this way and star players can often be neutralised in a game by use of a dedicated "shadow".
-Since the man-to-man defence will take defenders in any part of the field, interceptions and broken plays will often offer opportunity for quick counter-attack.
-The Italian teams of the 1970s and 1980s often used this approach with impressive results.
+In man-to-man defence, a single defender follows a single opponent wherever they go.
+This tactic generally allows for tighter marking and is often used to "neutralise" star players on the opponent's team.
+Since the man-to-man defence requires defenders to move to any part of the field, interceptions and broken plays often offer opportunity for counter-attacks.
+The Italian teams of the 1970s and 1980s frequently used this approach.

-The shortcomings of the man-to-man defence is a lack of depth when new attackers move up or down the field.
-The man-to-man defence also may allow for defenders to be drawn out of position, opening gaps for other attackers in vulnerable areas.
-This was Italy's flaw in the 1970 Final, according to some analysts.
-To overcome this problem with depth, the man to man defence may use a 'sweeper', who is a central defender and has a free role (no assigned player to mark).
-The sweeper sometimes may take up a position slightly behind the defensive line, as the role often involves 'sweeping up' any attacks that break through the defence and thus add valuable depth to the defensive unit.
-Zone defence does not require a sweeper role, and as many teams have changed their tactics on this, sweepers today are rare.
+The main drawback of man-to-man defence is a lack of depth, as it can result in one-on-one defending and in defenders being drawn out of position, the latter of which results in space for other attackers to exploit.
+To prevent this, man to man defences often feature a central defender with no assigned player to mark (known as a sweeper) who often position himself slightly behind the defensive line, where he 'sweeps up' attacks that break through the defence.
+Zone defence does not require a sweeper and because many teams now prefer this tactic, sweepers today are rare.